vvvar/generator-cpp-github/README.md

 # generator-cpp-github

-Opinionated, Yeoman-based, GitHub-ready generator of cross-platform C++20 CMake/Conan 2.0 apps and libraries with code-quality checks and VS Code integration.
+Generator for [Yeoman](https://yeoman.io) that scaffolds cross-platform C++ projects with GitHub and VS Code integrations.

 ## Motivation

 I like trying new ideas with C++.
 Setting up a new C++ project for me is so time-consuming that I often find myself spending more time configuring it than actually coding.
-On top of that, I tend to skip quality tools such as unit testing, SCA and linting in the early stages and then suffer to make them work on an already-existing code base.
+On top of that, I tend to skip quality tools such as unit testing, SCA and linting in the early stages and then suffer to make them work with already-existing code base.
 To address all that, I've made this generator.
-Primary for myself.
+For myself.
 With technologies that I am often using.
 With structure that makes sense best to me.
 Then I thought it could be useful for somebody.
 So here it is.

 ## Tech Stack